March 14, 2018 Press Release

 Protect Zangle Cove is a nonprofit organization consisting of citizens who reside on the shores of South Puget Sound.
 Our mission is to protect the tideland of Zangle Cove from industrial geoduck aquaculture, preserve the critical habitat of Puget Sound tidelands, support the protection and restoration of eelgrass on Puget Sound tidelands, educate citizens about nearshore habitat, inform government officials about the problems from industrial shellfish aquaculture, and encourage rulemaking to protect Puget Sound shorelines for the enjoyment of citizens and for native species that make their homes here.

-About Coalition to Protect Puget Sound Habitat
+Photo courtesy of the Coalition to Protect Puget Sound Habitat

 A typical commercial geoduck facility, which uses approximately seven miles of PVC tubing per acre, weighing between 11 and 23 tons